NajlaHamdan/W08D02-AUTH/README.md

 - generate for tocken

 register
--take data from user to save it in database and use it to login -make salt for password and make email to lower case
+- take data from user to save it in database and use it to login
+- make salt for password and make email to lower case